pymc-devs/pymc-examples/myst_nbs/case_studies/reliability_and_calibration.myst.md

 ax.set_ylabel("Fraction Failing");
 ```

+We can see here how neither MLE fit covers the range of observed data.

++++

 ## Bayesian Modelling of Reliability Data

 We've now seen how to model and visualise the parametric model fits to sparse reliability using a frequentist or MLE framework.
 We want to now show how the same style of inferences can be achieved in the Bayesian paradigm.